Fix Cursor Extensions: Network Error or Empty Marketplace

 1. The extension exists only on Microsoft’s marketplace, not Open VSX

-Many popular extensions (especially Microsoft-published ones like Pylance, Remote-SSH, C#) are not on Open VSX.
+Many Microsoft-published extensions (Pylance, Remote-SSH, the C# Dev Kit, the official C/C++ tools) are licensed to run only in Microsoft products and are not on Open VSX.
 Search returns empty because the extension simply is not in the catalog Cursor uses.

-The Extensions panel makes HTTPS calls to open-vsx.org and a CDN.
-If your proxy blocks either, the panel either hangs or shows a network error.
+The Extensions panel makes HTTPS calls to open-vsx.org and a backing CDN/object store.
+If your proxy blocks either, the panel hangs or shows a network error.

-How to judge: From the integrated terminal: curl -I https://open-vsx.org/api/-/search?query=prettier.
-A 403, timeout, or connection refused confirms the proxy.
+How to judge: from the integrated terminal run curl -sS -I https://open-vsx.org/api/-/search?query=prettier.
+A 403, a timeout, or connection refused confirms the proxy.
+(200 OK means the gallery is reachable and the cause is elsewhere.)

 4. Open VSX is having an outage

-How to judge: status.open-vsx.org or curl the search endpoint.
-5xx for everyone means wait it out.
+How to judge: check status.open-vsx.org or curl the search endpoint.
+A 5xx for everyone means wait it out.

-If a prior search returned empty due to a transient error, the result can stick in cache until you force-refresh.
+If a prior search returned empty due to a transient error, that empty result can stick in cache until you force a refresh.

-How to judge: Click the refresh icon on the Extensions panel header.
-If results appear after, cache was stale.
+How to judge: click the refresh icon on the Extensions panel header.
+If results appear after, the cache was stale.

-6. The .vsix you want is published but version-pinned to a VS Code engine Cursor does not match
+7. The extension is version-pinned to a VS Code engine Cursor does not match

-Cursor’s engines.vscode compat is close but not identical.
-An extension requiring vscode ^1.95 may refuse to install on a Cursor build linked to an older engine.
+Cursor’s engines.vscode compatibility is close to upstream VS Code but not identical.
+An extension requiring, say, vscode ^1.95 may refuse to install on a Cursor build linked to an older engine.

-How to judge: Try installing the .vsix from disk.
-If the error mentions engine compatibility, that is it.
+How to judge: try installing the .vsix from disk.
+If the error mentions engine compatibility, that’s it.

 Before you start

-• Confirm whether the extension you want is on Open VSX or only on Microsoft’s marketplace; the workaround differs.
+• Confirm whether the extension is on Open VSX, Microsoft-only, or just lagging in Cursor’s index; the workaround differs for each.

 • Have a .vsix download handy as a fallback (most extensions can be installed manually).

-• Know your network constraints: home, VPN, corporate proxy.
+• Know your network constraints: home, VPN, or corporate proxy.

 Information to collect